singuliere/enough/docs/postfix.rst

 Postfix mail server
 ===================

-Each VM installed via ansible is able to send emails from the `enough.community` domain.
+Each VM installed via Ansible is able to send emails from the `enough.community` domain.

 Postfix mail relay